Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Threats to Validity

 \section{Threats to Validity}

 This section discusses four types of threats to validity for this study, structured cf. Wohlin et al.~\cite[Sec.
 6.7 \& 6.8]{wohlin2000:experimentation}.

-\head{Internal Validity:~} To support the validity of our results, we applied RTT with two intermediate representations to four benchmarks and tested eight models.
+\head{Internal Validity:} To support the validity of our results, we applied RTT with two intermediate representations to four benchmarks and tested nine models.
 As the benchmarks are publicly available, there is a risk that they were used during training, also referred to as \emph{data leakage}.
 This threat can be mitigated by using models that remove the benchmarks from their training data.
-Here, we use HumanEval-Java, which was constructed after the training of any of the models used in this work.
-For the other three datasets, we find an exact match in only 0.03\% of the generated candidate patches, which reinforces the validity of the data and results.
+Here, we use HumanEval-Java, which was constructed after the training of any of the models used in this work (except GPT-4o-mini).
+For the other three datasets, we find an exact match in only 0.03\% of the generated candidate patches, which reinforces the validity of the data and results by ensuring that even if the models were trained on the used benchmarks, they failed to copy-paste patches.